Byte-Me/Catering-System/README.md

     2. Amount of new subscriptions.
     3. Amount of cancelled subscriptions.
     4. Amount of currently active subscriptions
-    5. Income
+    5. Income(SAME AS OUTCOME)
-    6. Outcome
+    6. Outcome (DB AND METHODS MADE, TODO: INCORPORATE IN CODE AND GUI)
-    7. Net-profit.
+    7. Net-profit.(SAME AS OUTCOME)
 - [x] Statistics in right corner:
     1. Amount of orders grouped by day of week.

 ### Users:
-- [ ] Remove editing in cell, add edit button which opens a window similar to add user.
-This window also upens on double click.
+- [x] Remove editing in cell, add edit button which opens a window similar to add user.
+This window also opens on double click.
 - [ ] Check out a different search-method.
 - [ ] Ability to delete several users by marking them with ctrl.
 - [ ] Clicking the edit button while having several users marked will open a message box saying this wont work.